-Daniel Milnor is currently “Photographer at Large” for Blurb, Inc. the world’s premiere print-on-demand publisher.
+Daniel Milnor is currently “Photographer at Large” for Blurb, Inc. the end-to-end indie publishing platform.
 He splits his time between the smog-choked arteries of Southern California and the spiritual landscape of New Mexico.

 Milnor is a former newspaper, magazine and commercial photographer who now works primarily on long-term projects.
 His work has taken him from the rural corners of the United States to Africa, Asia, Europe and Latin America.